 Similarly, the set of $\eps$-minimal shifts is an open set in $\mathcal{S}$.
 Thus the set of minimal shifts is a $G_\delta$ set in $\mathcal{S}$. \end{claim}

 The Baire Category Theorem guarantees that for well behaved spaces (such as our locally compact space $\mathcal S$), a countable intersection of dense open sets is dense.
-Thus, to prove that the proximal shifts are dense in the closure of the strongly proximal shifts, it suffices to show that the $\eps$-proximal shifts are dense in $\mathcal S$ for each $\eps$.
-That is, fixing $\eps$, we must show that for each strongly irreducible subshift $S \subseteq A^G$ and each finite subset $X \subseteq G$ there exists a strongly irreducible subshift $S'$ that agrees with $S$ on $X$, and is $\eps$-proximal.
+Thus, to prove that the proximal shifts are dense in the closure of the strongly irreducible shifts, it suffices to show that the $\eps$-proximal shifts are dense in $\mathcal S$ for each $\eps$.
+That is, fixing $\eps$, we must show that for each strongly irreducible shift $S \subseteq A^G$ and each finite subset $X \subseteq G$ there exists a strongly irreducible shift $S'$ that agrees with $S$ on $X$, and is $\eps$-proximal.

-To this end, we construct a class of subshifts of $\{0,1\}^G$ (which we denote by $2^G$) which are $\eps$-proximal.
+To this end, we construct a class of shifts of $\{0,1\}^G$ (which we denote by $2^G$) which are $\eps$-proximal.
 Furthermore, for these shifts $\eps$-proximality is witnessed by a particular configuration around the origin: one having a 1 at the origin, and zeros close to it.
 For a finite symmetric subset $X \subset G$ and $g,h \in G$ we say that $g$ and $h$ are {\em $X$-apart} if $g^{-1}h \not \in X$. \begin{definition} Let $X$ be a finite symmetric subset of $G$.
-A shift $S \subset 2^G$ is an {\em $X$-witness} shift if \begin{enumerate} \item For each $s \in S$, $s(a)=1$ and $s(b)=1$ implies that $a$ and $b$ are $X$-apart. \item For each $s,t \in S$ there exists an $a \in G$ such that $s(a)=t(a)=1$. \end{enumerate} \end{definition} The construction of $X$-witness shifts in Propositions~\ref{prop:r-witness for finite sets} and~\ref{prop:r-witness si} contains the main technical effort of this paper.
+A non-trivial shift $S \subset 2^G$ is an {\em $X$-witness} shift if \begin{enumerate} \item For each $s \in S$, $s(a)=1$ and $s(b)=1$ implies that $a$ and $b$ are $X$-apart. \item For each $s,t \in S$ there exists an $a \in G$ such that $s(a)=t(a)=1$. \end{enumerate} \end{definition} The construction of $X$-witness shifts in Propositions~\ref{prop:r-witness for finite sets} and~\ref{prop:r-witness si} contains the main technical effort of this paper.